 Earn nonprofit experience before you graduate!
-To gain real-world knowledge of community leadership and civic engagement, we encourage you to participate in at least one nonprofit internship while studying at NIU.
-Though an internship, you'll get hands-on career experience with a nonprofit organization while you earn course credit.
+To gain real-world knowledge of nonprofit and non-governmental organizations, we encourage you to participate in at least one nonprofit internship while studying at NIU.
+Through an internship, you'll get hands-on career experience with a nonprofit organization while you earn course credit.
 Nonprofit and NGO Studies students have participated in exciting internships directly related to their course of study, and several of them have gone on to secure employment with that same organization.

 Students have options for securing internships.
 One option is to work with the College of Liberal Arts and Sciences internship coordinator to secure an internship spot and earn credit for NNGO 490 (Nonprofit and NGO Studies Internship).

 Set up an appointment with our academic advisor, Stephanie, to discuss fitting an internship into your course schedule by emailing firstname.lastname@example.org.

 Internships Make A Difference